About Rheumatoid Arthritis

 How Stem Cell Therapy Works

-Stem cells are harvested from adipose tissue, Human Umbilical Cord or Pre-differentiated Chondrocytes, which includes fresh cells, proteins, growth factors and other tools necessary to rebuild damaged organ or tissue.
+Stem cells include proteins, growth factors and other tools necessary to rebuild damaged organs or tissue.
 Although these substances exist naturally in an individual’s adipose tissue or bone marrow they are usually not released into a person’s bloodstream in sufficient quantities to repair damage throughout the body.

-By liberating the stem cells and relocating them to an affected area, stem cell treatment solves this problem and provides relief to damaged tissues, including joints that have been affected by rheumatoid arthritis.
+By liberating the stem cells and relocating them to an affected area, Stem Cell Therapy solves this problem and provides relief to damaged tissues, including joints that have been affected by Rheumatoid Arthritis.